Photo Courtesy of Landon Nordeman

 read before you go

 Yukari Sakamoto immersed herself in the food and beverage world in Tokyo working at Takashimaya department store's sake section and at the Park Hyatt Tokyo's New York Grill and Bar as a sommelier.
 She is the author of Food Sake Tokyo and offers tours to markets in Tokyo.

-A professional photographer, Jon lives in Tokyo.
+Jon Sheer is a professional photographer who lives in Tokyo.
 Also a professionally trained chef, his knowledge of food and flavors informs his choice in restaurants (as well as decisions by his stomach).

-A freelance travel writer, Erin has lived in Buenos Aires, Nagoya, and Tokyo.
-She writes about city life, art and design, food, and adventure travel at BlaineandErin.com.
+Erin Bogar has lived in Buenos Aires, Nagoya, and Tokyo.
+She writes about city life, art and design, food, and adventure travel.
 Erin enjoys meandering through art exhibits, drinking quality sake, hiking the mountains of Colorado, and studying Spanish and Japanese.